ReyaLab/AI_Colony_Counter/README.md

 Xie, E., Wang, W., Yu, Z., Anandkumar, A., Alvarez, J. M., & Luo, P. (2021).
 SegFormer: Simple and efficient design for semantic segmentation with transformers. arXiv preprint arXiv:2105.15203. https://arxiv.org/abs/2105.15203

-The file ColonyAssaySegformerTern.py was used to download the model and fine tune it using custom data.
+The file ColonyAssaySegformerTern.py was used to download the model and fine-tune it using custom data.
 FIJI was used to create masks for the training data, and the file Image_Rotator.py was used to rotate, flip, and subdivide the large 1536x2048 images into 512x512 sections.
 The file Additional_training.py was used to fine-tune the model further.

 For the actual usage of the program, only the model itself and the following three Python files are needed: